IronistM/Forecast/README.md

 2)The financial indices code applies the same techniques on the % difference of closing from opening price of those indices It seems that prophet performs better.

+3)The Shiny app with prophet is a demo app for the prophet algorithm by facebook.
+User can upload a csv file containing a column with dates and a column with the time-series.